 On-farm energy tier 1 grants

-Tier 1 grants are now open
+Tier 1 grants have been extended

 The Victorian Government will provide up to $50,000 (ex GST) matched against a cash contribution of at least 50 per cent.